-IN EVERY THING GIVE THANKS
+IN EVERYTHING GIVE THANKS

-“Give thanks in everything, for this is the will of God in Christ Jesus concerning you.”
-(1 Thessalonians 5:18).
+“In everything give thanks; for this is the will of God in Christ Jesus for you.”

 There are scriptures that sometimes just take one’s breath away.
 Paul says to give thanks to God in everything.
 It’s easy to give thanks when we have just eaten a bountiful meal, when we are in a warm house during cold winter days, when we can afford to pay our bills and taxes, and when the old car starts.
 But how do we give thanks in Jesus’ name when the world around us is not so pleasant?

 What about losing a job?
 How do you give thanks to God when there are bills to pay and a family to feed?
 This is something that can really strike hard.
 But we can be thankful we live in a country where it really is hard to go hungry.
 It may not be easy to ask for handouts but that is just pride and we are generally better off without it anyway.
 Still, it is a hard situation but we have a God who desires to bless us and brethren who encourage and pray for us.
-Losing a job is hard but imagine going through such times without God and the Church brethren.
+Losing a job is hard but imagine going through such times without God and the brethren.
 We should give thanks for such fellowships.

 The fact that we can work is something to think about, too.
 What if we become sick or injured and cannot work?
 We should be thankful for good health—for a sound mind and for the strength to walk and move.
 Imagine life as a paraplegic or quadriplegic or bedridden or having to eat through a tube.